October 10, 2024

 How Are Bid Amounts Determined?

+If you win in the auction, you'll automatically "match" the second-highest bid.
 For example, if you bid $3, you'll only pay $2 if the offer just below yours was $2.
 In this case, you won't need to outbid (outspend) your opponents.

 If you want to learn more about the cost of running a Google Ads campaign, go here.